All About Emotionally Focused Couples Therapy at A Peaceful Life Counseling Services

 When the negative cycle is under better control, the therapist gently guides you toward healing any wounds, including ones that may have happened years ago.
 Without this healing, the issue can be brought up repeatedly — often during a negative cycle — and the hurt continued.

-No, we can’t undo the hurtful event; however, apology and forgiveness are powerful when sincerely offered.
+No, we can’t undo the hurtful event; however, apology and forgiveness are powerful when sincerely offered from a place of true and deep understanding of the pain and the reasons behind it.

 Staying Close Going Forward

 Emotionally Focused Couple Therapy has the lowest “relapse rate” of couples-therapy approaches.
-This means that couples who complete the process tend to maintain the gains they’ve made — resolving differences calmly, supporting each other, parenting successfully, a renewed and stronger bond and improved intimacy.
+This means that couples who complete the process tend to keep up the gains they’ve made — resolving differences calmly, supporting each other, parenting successfully, a renewed and stronger bond and improved intimacy.

 Couples also learn how to make their partner a priority.
-They learn to establish a ritual of spending meaningful time together (and modeling a secure relationship bond to their children!).
+They learn to set up a ritual of spending meaningful time together (and modeling a secure relationship bond to their children!).

 To learn more about how this approach can help your communication and deepen your understanding of each other, click here Communication in Relationships and how anger develops and can be reduced in the negative cycle, click here How to Control Anger in Your Relationship.